 by Cdr.
 Bud Slabbaert

-Economic recession, pandemic, and potential natural disasters may lead to gloom, despair, agony, deep dark depression and excessive misery.
+Economic recession, pandemic, and potential natural disasters may lead to the gloom, despair, agony, deep dark depression, and excessive misery.
 When it sounds like a hammer and feels like a hammer, it may actually be a hammer.
 One single word describes the biggest hurdle for renewal and progress: ‘clinging’; trying to hold on to what once was, although the conditions are changing.
 In these difficult times, the Caribbean has to learn to develop and strengthen itself in new ways.
-What is a ‘new way’?
+What is the ‘new way’?
 Development from within the region!
 Not trying to do anything about finding new ways, fits in the category ‘The Art of Suffering in Silence’.

 For the development from within the Caribbean, three areas need emphasized attention: